by B. Cassel

 - The first day of a new month

-- The three days before Shevuot in the Jewish calendar, from the Biblical commandment to “set bounds” around the tents of the Hebrew encampments near Mt.
+- The three days before Shevuos in the Jewish calendar, from the Biblical commandment to “set bounds” around the tents of the Hebrew encampments near Mt.
 Sinai.

-- A hymn traditionally sung by Ashkenazic Jews on the first day of Shevuot.
+- A hymn traditionally sung by Ashkenazic Jews on the first day of Shevuos.

 - synagogue assistant or caretaker